yonghwanjang0/Twitch_Vod_Downloader/README.md

 2. Twitch vod full url (e.g : https://www.twitch.tv/videos/42348230) or Vod ID (e.g 42348230) input to url field.
 (You possible use keyboard 'button 1' to shortcut url field.)

 3. Click 'Check Vod (C)' button.
-(If the streamer has set the subscriber-only option to the vod, download is not possible.)
+(If the streamer has set the subscriber-only option to the vod, download isn't possible.)

+4. If found vod information, click 'Download Start (F2)' button.
+(If there is not enough free disk space, the download will not start.)

+5. Wait to the Download Finish.
+(Downloader will do files download and merge.)
+(If you want to lock the download status, use the Download Status Lock (Ctrl + Q).
+(You won't be able to click Download Stop button.))

+6. File download finished.

 ## requirements
 * PySide6